yuqiii-wang/KnowledgeNotes/network/blockchain/blockchain.md

 ether == $10^{18}$ wei == 1,000,000,000,000,000,000 == 1 ETH

-### ABI (application binary interface)

-An ABI determines such details as how functions are called and in which binary format information should be passed from one program component to the next

 ### Transaction Signature

 Ethereum Private Keys are 64 random hex characters or 32 random bytes.